sass/sass/proposal/supports-general.md

 #### SassScript Injection

-There are a two possible ways to allow SassScript to be injected into the `<general-enclosed>` production.
+There are two possible ways to allow SassScript to be injected into the `<general-enclosed>` production.
 One is to support it only via interpolation, allowing the production to otherwise exactly match the CSS syntax; the other is to allow raw Sass-script values to be used within the parentheses.